Oracle Data Pump technology enables very high-speed movement of data and metadata from one database to another.

 The following types of database links are supported for use with Data Pump Export and Import:

-The database link type, Current User, is not supported for use with Data Pump Export or Import.
+The following types of database links are not supported for use with Data Pump Export and Import:

 The Export NETWORK_LINK parameter for information about performing exports over a database link